fiduswriter/fiduswriter-snap/README.md

 # fiduswriter-snap
-Snapcraft build instructions for Fidus Write.
+Snapcraft build instructions for Fidus Writer.

-Large parts of this package is based on [Snappy Nextcloud](https://github.com/nextcloud/nextcloud-snap)
+Large parts of this package are based on the the snapcraft build instructions for [Nextcloud](https://github.com/nextcloud/nextcloud-snap).

 ## How to install